Dear R eaders:

 What, we might ask, was he thinking?

-state line, the other just a few miles
+the other just a few miles away in

-soon learned that just as there are those
+learned that just as there are those who

-who enjoy seeking out very large trees to
+enjoy seeking out very large trees to hug,

 Thanks to the miracle of the World Wide